demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 ### app-sec-attack-template-list

 ***
-List attack templates.
-An Attack Template describes if and how Attacks should be executed during the execution of a Scan.
-Mainly used to understand the scan config outputs.
-If a attack_template_id is given, the command will return the information about the wanted attack.
+List the attack templates.
+An attack template describes if and how attacks should be executed during the execution of a scan.
+Mainly used to understand the scan configuration outputs.
+If an attack_template_id is given, the command will return the information about the specific attack.

 #### Base Command